kolan72/PoliNorError/README.md

 ### Usage recommendations
 For simple use cases, you could use policy processors.
 If your case involves more complexity and requires wrapping other policy or handling of policy results, consider using a suitable policy or packing policy with a delegate in the `PolicyDelegate` object.
-In certain scenarios, for example, where a large number of retries are required, the `PolicyDelegateCollection` may be useful.
+In certain scenarios, for example, where a large number of retries are required, the `PolicyDelegateCollection` or `PolicyCollection` may be useful.

 ### Nuances of using the library
 All default policy processor classes that implement `IPolicyProcessor`  will handle the `OperationCanceledException` exception in a policy-specific way if the token is different from the one passed as argument.
 Otherwise, only the `PolicyResult`s properties `IsFailed` and `IsCanceled` will be set to `true` and handling will exit.